 When needed, add text to lines by double-clicking on the line and adding your text.

-Not only will these tips help your diagrams look nicer, but they’ll also help others better read and understand what you’re trying to communicate.
+Not only will these tips help your diagrams look nicer, but they’ll also help others more easily read and understand what you’re trying to communicate.
 And when you use Lucidchart, which offers an intuitive drag-and-drop functionality, auto-alignment, and a ton of formatting options, the path to a beautiful flowchart becomes even easier.